offconvex/offconvex.github.io/_posts/blog_post2.md

 ## Some conclusions

-While the number of new GAN architectures grows by the day, the issue of diversity/mode collapse seems to be quite difficult to overcome -- both theoretically and in practice.
+While the number of new GAN architectures grows by the day, the issue of diversity/mode collapse seems to be quite difficult to overcome --- both theoretically and in practice.
 Of course, the main questions about GANs still remain: can they be engineered to be truly distribution learners, and if not, what are they best suited for?
+We think the theoretical foundations of GANs need further work.